Phoria

 Phoria are an English art rock band based in Brighton, consisting of Trewin Howard, Ed Sanderson, Jeb Hardwick, James "Cheese" Cheeseman, and Seryn Burden.

 Phoria released their debut EP, Yourself Still, in 2010, followed by Bloodworks (2013) and Display (2014).
 The records earned the band international critical and popular acclaim.

 The band's first full-length album, Volition, was released on 3 June 2016.

 Their second album, Caught a Black Rabbit, came out on 13 November 2020.

 Biography

-Phoria members Trewin, Jeb and Ed went to primary as school together in Salisbury, where they learned cello, classical guitar, and violin respectively.
+Phoria members Trewin, Jeb and Ed went to primary school together in Salisbury, where they learned cello, classical guitar, and violin respectively.

 As friends, they spent their youth making music together before leaving for university in 2005.

 Jeb and Ed both attended the University of Southampton.
 Ed continued to study music, specialising in violin and piano.
 Jeb studied for a sociology degree, though spent much of his time experimenting with music and visual arts.